Stefanie-A/CloudDrop/README.md

 Upload a single file:

 `
-./upload.sh /path/to/file.txt
+./upload.sh /path/to/file.txt <bucket_name>
 `

 Upload multiple files:

 `
-./upload.sh /path/to/file1.txt /path/to/file2.jpg /path/to/file3.pdf
+./upload.sh /path/to/file1.txt /path/to/file2.jpg /path/to/file3.pdf <bucket_name>
 `
 <!-- Specify a custom destination path in the cloud storage: